A Whiskey Writer Names His #1 Favorite Whiskey From All 50 States

 The Story:

 Unsurprisingly, South Dakota isn’t home to a ton of distilleries.
 The best of the lot is Badlands and its Iron Hill Bourbon.
-Made with corn that’s grown on the family-owned ranch, it’s made in small, limited-edition batches and is only available to purchase at the distillery in Kadoka, South Dakota.
+Made with corn that’s grown on the family-owned ranch, this expression is made in small, limited-edition batches and is only available to purchase at the distillery in Kadoka, South Dakota.

 Tasting Notes:

 The nose is filled with sweet corn, rich caramel, and subtle cinnamon.
-The first sip is an immersion of caramelized sugar, subtle pepper, and clover honey.
+The first sip is intense — a full immersion in caramelized sugar, subtle pepper, and clover honey.
 The finish is medium in length, warming, and ends with a final kick of cinnamon sugar.

 Tennessee (George Dickel Rye)